potloc/tap-wrike/README.md

 The minimum required configuration is a Wrike **permanent** token (see `sample_config.json`)

-> Note - This is the DEFAULT confirguration.
+> Note - This is the DEFAULT configuration.

 ### Using an OAuth access token